wuruchi/compile1/paper.md

 # Acknowledgements

-We acknowledge contributions from Francisco Doblas-Reyes, Kim Serradell and all our Earth Science Department users.
+We acknowledge contributions from Francisco Doblas-Reyes, Kim Serradell, and all our **Earth Science Department** users.

 # References